COGS18/COGS18.github.io/_build/html/_sources/projects/overview.md

 - Be able to plan out what is required for a computational solution to your chosen topic - Design and write an implementation of your project plan in Python code
 - Practice following best practices for coding style, documentation and code testing
 - Work with different coding tools, including using Jupyter notebooks and Python files
+- Be able to explain and think about the code you've written

 ### Project Schedule

 - W8: Project Description released
 - W9: By the end of this week, you should have a project topic / outline
-- W10: Work on the project
+- W10: Work on the project; submit by Sunday after W10
-- **Finals Week: projects due on Final Exam due date**
+- **Finals Week: take oral exam**

 ### Getting Started

-We strongly encourage you to discuss potential project ideas and with your TAs/instructor through office hours and coding labs (or on Piazza).
+We encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Piazza).
 This will give us a chance to give you feedback and help guide your project plans.

 Suggestions for working on projects: